Adult Learn To Sail (ALTS)

 – successful participants will be able to use the Tanzer 22 for up to 12 hours after completion of the course so as to have the opportunity to practice their new found skills (minimum crew of 2, at least one person on the boat must hold a Pleasure Craft Operator Card)

-– the course fee for non-members will be $420.00+HST, this includes temporary membership of PEYC
+– the course fee for non-members will be $440.00+HST, this includes temporary membership of PEYC

-– In addition the course uses the Sail Canada ‘Basic Cruising Skills’ manual which costs about $33.
+– In addition the course uses the Sail Canada ‘Basic Cruising Skills’ manual which costs $29.99+HST.
 This is an excellent book which includes most of the course content and will be available for purchase at the course.

-The ‘Ashore’ (classroom) lessons will be held during the evening of Monday, 25th and Thursday, 28th of June
+The ‘Ashore’ (classroom) lessons will be held during the evening (6pm until 9pm) of Monday, 27th and Tuesday, 28th of May.

 We will plan the subsequent ‘Afloat’ lessons at the mutual convenience of the instructor, participants and the weather!